 King George Island is the largest of the South Shetland Islands, located in the Southern Ocean, approx 75 ml (120 km) off the coast of Antarctica Peninsula.
 Close to the southwest is located Nelson Island.
+Next The photo shows the research base Carlini (formerly Jubany) of Argentina.

 - The island has length of 59 ml (95 km), width of 16 ml (25 km) and a land land area of 1150 km2 (444 ml2).
 More than 90% of its surface is permanently glaciated.
 The archipelago's secong largest is the Livingston Island (uninhabited, total area of 798 km2 / 308 ml2).